rulerrobin/SelfEduTracker/Learning_Log2022.md

   ### _July 23_

    I am now 25% through the foundations part of The Odin Project and set up Git/nearly done with basics and completed basic prerequisites.
 My next step is to get into HTML Foundations and go from there.
 I still have not finished Week 1 lecture of CS50 but will try again tomorrow when we return home.

+  ### _July 25_

+  Monday is the day Week 1 of CS50 was finished, and I have also had trouble with making the SSH key as I made one with TOP already a few days ago.
+I am not sure what happened to the old one so I have asked TOP discord and am now waiting for a reply as I don't want to mess things up yet and mess around too much.

+  ### _July 26_

+  So with my SSH issue it's fine it just wrote over my previous one and I will probably look into this more at a later time as I am still unsure how exactly SSH keys work with different keys, accounts and access after researching them.
+I watched CS50 Lecture 2 today and realised I have not completed Problem set 1 from the previous.

+  For TOP I have actually started the HTML foundations section and am starting to do basic HTML, no issues so far.

+  ### _July 27_

+  I am now working on problem set 1 and am able to print out the # but it all comes out as a line of whatever is inputted and repeats.
+I am having trouble making it so that it appears as a pyramid type shape.
+Still trying to troubleshoot this and have to do week 2 problems/lab as well after this.